psychemedia/storytelling-notes/twa-sisters-binnorie.md

 THE THEEE BROTHERS.

 THERE were once upon a time three brothers, and the third was a fool.
 And in their little garden grew golden apple trees with golden apples, and not far off lived a hog that had taken a fancy to these apples.
 So the father sent his sons into the garden to guard the trees.
 The eldest went first, and sat and sat and watched and watched till he was tired of watching, and fell asleep.
 Then the hog crept in, and dug and dug till he had digged up an apple tree, which he ate up, and then went his way.
 The father got up next morning and counted his apple trees, and one of them was gone.
 The next night the father sent the second S0n to watch.
-He waited and watclied till he also fell asleep, and the hog came again and dug up and ate another golden apple tree and made off.
+He waited and watched till he also fell asleep, and the hog came again and dug up and ate another golden apple tree and made off.
 The next morning the father got up again and counted his trees, and another was gone.
 Then the fool said :

 "Dad, let me go too!"
 But the father said:

 "Oh, fool, fool, wherefore shouldst thou go?
 Thy wise bi'ethren have watched to no purpose, what canst thou do?"

 "Hoity-toity!" said the fool; "give me a gun, and I'll go all the same."
 His father wouldn't give him a gun, so he took it and went to watch.
 He placed his gun across his knees and sat down.
 He sat and sat, but nothing came, nothing came; he got drowsy, was nodding off, when his gun fell off his knees, and he awoke with a start and watched more warily.
 At last he heard something — and there stood the hog.
-It began to dig up another tree, when he pulled the trigger and — bang !
+It began to dig up another tree, when he pulled the trigger and — bang!
 His brothers heard the sound, came running up, were quite amazed to see a ddftd boar lying there, and said:

 "What will become of us now?"